 Jane L. Morris Women Leading Government Scholarship

-The Arizona City/County Management Association (ACMA) is awarding one scholarship to attend the Women Leading Government event June 20- 21 in Phoenix, Arizona.
+The Arizona City/County Management Association (ACMA) is awarding one scholarship to attend the Winter Conference January 29- 31 in Sedona, Arizona.
 The Jane L. Morris Women Leading Government Scholarship will recognize women in local government in honor of Jane L. Morris, former Executive Director/CEO of Phoenix-Mesa Gateway Airport.
 Jane L. Morris was an accomplished and influential public servant.
 Raised in Glencoe, IL, Jane attended the University of Iowa and received her Master’s Degree in Public Administration from Arizona State University.
 Jane was a retired public servant with a long career spanning more than three decades that started in Skokie, IL, encompassed a variety of positions during her 25+ year with the City of Phoenix and concluded as the Executive Director/CEO of Phoenix-Mesa Gateway Airport.
 At the request of Jane’s family, donations were received from individuals and organizations around the nation who knew Jane to promote the Women Leading Government Chapter in Arizona.
 The donations received on Jane’s behalf will allow for other women in the profession to further their career in local government.

 APPLICATIONApplicants must submit the following documents for consideration ACMA: • Completed application form • Resume • Letter of interest (Please include the evaluation criteria areas here.)